DongeunPaeng/theblog/README.md

 - [x] Make resolvers, query, schema in index.js
 - [x] Make post-schema.graphql inside posts folder and make schemas in it
 - [x] node app
-  - Before updating node version to 14, it didn't work
+  - Before updating the node version to 14, it didn't work
 - [ ] Fix starting position of the app; it starts from somewhere in the middle, not the top
   - Check if the useEffect works everytime the page reloads; it shouldn't
 - [x] Install GraphQL Playground for Chrome extension and test if the backend works properly